danieledellacioppa/Java-Airplay-Lib-Implementation/README.md

 ### Known Issues:
 - **Wi-Fi Reset Required**: The connection may fail after the first mirroring session, requiring a Wi-Fi reset on the iPhone to initiate a new connection.
 This is likely due to socket handling issues that need further investigation.
   - Observations:
     *   When a successful connection is made, there are no teardown requests from the iPhone.
-However, when the connection attempt fails (e.g., a failed screencast), the iPhone generates a teardown request, trying to close an old connection and start a new one.
-This suggests that the iPhone is trying to release a stuck network resource or connection that wasn’t properly closed by the Android receiver.
+However, when the connection attempt fails (e.g., during a failed screencast), the iPhone generates a teardown request with CompositeByteBuf ridx 69, attempting to close an old connection and start a new one.
-    During every failed connection attempt, the iPhone attempts a teardown requests every time, likely trying to “free” resources from a previous connection that didn’t close properly.
-The teardown requests are futile if Android is unable to handle them, and they may indicate network resources like sockets are still open or in an inconsistent state.
+    *   During the disconnection process, if the connection was successful to begin with, then, the iPhone generates two teardown requests: one with CompositeByteBuf ridx 69 and another with CompositeByteBuf ridx 42.
+These requests happen almost simultaneously and appear consistently upon disconnection after a successful screencast.
-    Upon reconnection attempts after failed screencasts, the logcat on Android shows a teardown request from the iPhone, even though a connection was never successfully made.
-This pattern indicates that Android may be holding on to resources from a failed session, preventing a new successful connection.
+    *   If the connection attempt fails, the iPhone generates a teardown request with CompositeByteBuf ridx 69.
+The ridx 42 will be generated only when disconnecting.
+So in this case the two teardown requests are not generated simultaneously.
   - Solution to be implemented:
-    *	Review how Android manages network resources, such as sockets, to ensure that teardown requests are handled appropriately and all resources are released properly.
+    *	Review how Android manages network resources, such as sockets, to ensure that teardown requests (both ridx 69 and ridx 42) are handled appropriately and that all resources are released properly.
     *	Investigate the cycle of connection and disconnection between the iPhone and Android to identify why teardown requests are not processed as expected after a failed connection attempt.
-    *	Ensure that Android’s AirPlay implementation fully closes all network connections and resources upon teardown, so that the iPhone can start fresh without leftover resources from the previous session.
+    *	Ensure that Android’s AirPlay implementation fully closes all network connections and resources upon teardown, so that the iPhone can initiate a fresh connection without leftover resources from the previous session.
 - **Audio Handling**: Audio streams are not yet functional.
 - **Socket Management**: There's ongoing work to improve socket handling, especially for closing and reopening sockets properly to allow reconnections without manual intervention.